kergoth/OE-Signatures/README.rst

 - Values and Reference Tracking

-  - Create a subclass of Compound which associates a conditional with the compound value, to implement conditional append/prepend with the aforementioned fields
   - Potentially resurrect the inclusion of the list of nodes in the cycle in a RecursionError
   - Handle non-string objects: